 People come from across the map to live and work in the UK capital.
 The non-UK-born residents of the city made up 105% of the population growth between the 2001 and 2011 census.
 Ten years ago, there were many people moving from the rest of Europe to the city, with over 15,000 Italians registering to work in London in 2007.
 By 2013, this number had grown to over 44,000.

 While Brexit has placed a question mark over where the next 10 years will take us, there are many business planning on staying put.
-This means that jobs will continue to be available and the city will maintain its reputation as a financial hub.
+This means that jobs will continue to be available and London will maintain its reputation as a financial capital.